anders88/jsonbuddy/README.md

 ------- | -------------
 0.1.0   | Skeleton version.
 Parses and generates json.
 No error handling or performance tuning.
 0.2.0   | New api without factories.
 Errorhandling.
-Basic testing and tuning 0.3.0   | Converting to POJO.
+Basic testing and tuning 0.3.0   | NA - see version 0.3.1
+0.3.1   | Converting to POJO.
 Support of java.time.Instant.
 Convenience methods and bugfixes.

 # Licence
 Copyright © 2015 Anders Karlsen